 Secondly, in most cases, taking away the decision making power on deciding the gratification also mitigates fraud scenarios.
 The brand is able to communicate with and give offers to the customer directly and the rewards can not be kept aside by the cashier without the customer’s information.
 This also gives the customers a consistent experience across different touch points and stores, thereby leading to higher loyalty.

-All this has to happen in real-time. we are fast moving into a phase of intelligent cash tills, which not just enable transactions but also give suggestions, recommendations and help to cashiers to make the customer’s experience more meaningful.
+All this has to happen in real-time.
+We are quickly moving into a phase of intelligent cash tills, which not just enable transactions but also give suggestions, recommendations and help to cashiers to make the customer’s experience more meaningful.

 However, employing the right technology tools for real-time engagement is very important – used well, it can greatly enhance the customer’s experience while if there are problems, the customer experience degrades very rapidly leading to loss of faith and brand loyalty.